Skip to content

 └── Security (security/) audits, scanning

-After bonsai init + bonsai add (backend agent):
+After bonsai init followed by bonsai add backend:

 • Directoryyour-project/